ehurturk/OpenGL-Project/README.md

-# OpenGL Experimenting - Boilerplate Code for Starting OpenGL
+# OpenGL Experimenting - A Naive Attempt to Create a Very Simple 2D/3D Engine For Simple Games

-This repository is just a basic OpenGL experimentation repo, and is written with C++.
-As of now (June 2021), the project includes basic window and input handling.
+This repository is my attempt to create a very basic engine (which was initially aimed to create the very basic multiplayer game tank wars).
+Note that the code is nowhere near professional, and I don't suggest you to use this engine, as of now.

 ## Dependencies